 Ferdinand de Lesseps could not be doing better.
 He had just built the Suez canal and no sooner had the grand opening ceremony finished on November 17th 1869—in typical French party fashion—did Ferdinand begin to stir thoughts of a canal in central America and Panama in particular.
 Ferdinand, who had no engineer training, may have mastered the art of persuasion but Central America and Panama in particular was no sandy sea level desert.

 While the environment of the Suez may be hot, Panama was a death trap.
-If the severe rains, dense forest, and staggering humidity didn’t kill you off than the diseases of Yellow Fever and Malaria would.
+If the severe rains, dense forest, and staggering humidity didn’t kill you off then the diseases of Yellow Fever and Malaria would.
 During construction of the railroad, a windy stretch of rails cutting through the thick jungle from the Atlantic to the Pacific, 6000 lives were lost with some estimates being double that.
 So many died in Panama that the survivors swore it was haunted.

 If Ferdinand was aware of the difficult conditions on the other side of the sea, he didn't share it.
 Soon he started what he had at the Suez: raising money and spreading dreams.
 He purchased the Panama railroad and by 1881, 2000 men were at work.
 Actual digging commenced on January 1882.